Test of the Society of United Irishmen

-The test was a pledge taken by members of a democratic political society in the Kingdom of Ireland, the United Irishmen, who in 1798 organised a republican insurrection.
+The Test of the Society of United Irishmen was a pledge taken by members of the Society of United Irishmen, a republican political society in the Kingdom of Ireland, that was the main organising force in the rebellion of 1798.
 As the Society, despairing of reform, began to arm and drill, it amended the original wording to accommodate greater militancy and the need for secrecy.
-Under the Insurrection Act of 1796, the administration of the test became a capital offense.
-There were local variants, and societies formed by United Irish exiles, convicts and sympathisers overseas, framed their own tests.
+Under the Insurrection Act 1796 (36 Geo.
+3. c.
+20 (I)), the administration of the test became a capital offence.
+There were local variants, and overseas societies of United Irish exiles, convicts, and sympathisers framed their own tests.

-Drennan's original wording, 1791
+Original wording, 1791

 The original Test taken by members of the Society of United Irishmen was written by the Belfast physician William Drennan.
 Approved at the first meeting of the Dublin society in November 1791, it read:I, - AB in the presence of God, do pledge myself to my country, that I will use all my abilities and influence in the attainment of an impartial and adequate representation of the Irish nation in parliament: and as a means of absolute and immediate necessity in accomplishing this chief good of Ireland, I shall do whatever lies in my power to forward a brotherhood of affection, an identity of interests, a communion of rights, and a union of power among Irishmen of every religious persuasion, without which every reform must be partial, not national, inadequate to the wants, delusive to the wishes, and insufficient for the freedom and happiness of this country.

 At the meeting, Theobald Wolfe Tone and Thomas Russell objected that the wording was too vague, and that the pledge might dissuade potential members.
 Although Tone and Russell were prime movers in the formation of the society, and were later joined in their opinion of the test by Whitely Stokes, their reservations were overruled by the broader membership.

 Less elaborate, local variants of the test were administered.
 As recollected in his own words, in Templepatrick, County Antrim, James Burns took the following oath:I, James Burns, do voluntarily declare that I will persevere and endeavour to form a Brotherhood of affection amongst Irishmen of every religious persuasion.
 I do further declare that I will persevere and endeavour for a Parliamentary Reform, and for an equal representation of all the people in Ireland.